-For a broad overview of drunk driving punishments, go to our article on Nevada DUI penalties.
+For a broad overview of drunk driving punishments under Nevada DUI laws, go to our article on Nevada drunk driving penalties.

 1. Can I go to jail for a DUI-second in Nevada?

-Yes, a conviction for a 2nd offense carries a mandatory 10-day jail sentence.1
+Yes, a conviction for a 2nd offense of driving under the influence of alcohol or drugs carries a mandatory 10-day jail sentence.1

-A second-time DUI — within seven (7) years of a prior misdemeanor DUI — is also a misdemeanor; therefore, the court may order the maximum misdemeanor jail sentence of six (6) months in jail.2 But in practice, judges usually impose the following penalties for a DUI 2nd conviction:
+A second-time drunk driving charge — within seven (7) years of a prior misdemeanor DUI — is also a misdemeanor; therefore, the court may order the maximum misdemeanor jail sentence of six (6) months in jail.2 But in practice, judges usually impose the following penalties for a DUI 2nd conviction: